Germany: COVID contact tracing halted in several states | DW | 24.12.2021

 German health authorities are struggling to trace the contacts of COVID-19 cases amid the winter wave of the pandemic, Ute Teichert, chair of the Federal Association of Doctors in the Public Health Service has said.

-In fact, several German states have completely suspended the search for contacts of infected people, including Baden-Württemberg, Berlin and Hamburg, she added.
+In fact, several German states have completely suspended the search for contacts of infected people, including Baden-Württemberg, Berlin and Hamburg, Teichert said.

-Contact tracing offices are now focusing primarily on recording the "numerous coronavirus infections," Teichert said, amid a surge in infections in recent weeks, exacerbated by the emergence of the highly-transmissible omicron variant.
+Contact tracing offices are now focusing primarily on recording the "numerous coronavirus infections," she added, amid a surge in infections in recent weeks exacerbated by the emergence of the highly-transmissible omicron variant.

 "Unlike with the delta variant, health authorities must order a quarantine for omicron-infected people and their contact persons, regardless of the vaccination status."